On the Ramanujan conjecture for automorphic forms over function fields I. Geometry

-of the first bundle along $D$, such that near each point $x$ of the support of $W$, when $f$ is viewed as a point in the formal loop space $G\pseries{t}$ as above, it projects to a point in the affine Grassmannian that lies in the closed cell corresponding to $\weights_x$. {$\Hecke_{G(D),W}$, Hecke moduli space} \end{defi}
+of the first bundle along $D$, such that near each point $x$ of the support of $W$, when $f$ is viewed as a point in the $G(\kappa_x\pseries{t})$ as above, it projects to a point in the affine Grassmannian that lies in the closed cell corresponding to $\weights_x$. {$\Hecke_{G(D),W}$, Hecke moduli space} \end{defi}